| ‘When your blood pressure’s

 lives.
 Then if something goes wrong they can’t be blamed.
 They were

+only doing what they were told.
 WE ARE TRYING TO TURN THE WORLD INTO A MACHINE

 Specialization has been enormously successful as a tool for human